nextleap-project/countermitm/source/new.rst

   We note,
   that Bob, will have to sign the message containing the gossip fake keys.
+  In the following section
+  we introduce `history verification` which will detect such attacks after the fact.
+  Performing a history verification with Alice will inform Carol about the MITM key introduced by Bob.
-  If Carol performs a verification with Alice, she can use Bob's signature to prove that Bob gossiped the wrong key for Alice.
+  Bob's signature serves as evidence that Bob gossiped the wrong key for Alice.

   Trusting all peers to verify keys